 We ate the lunch deals at the Mercado Central.
 Our hostel staff didn’t recommend that we do that, but our stomachs were very used to street food at that point.
 At the markets, street stalls, or any restaurants in Sucre, use your best judgement in regards to buying meat dishes and eating at places that may not have access or feel the need to use purified water to wash veggies or make ice for drinks.

 There are many tour operators in Sucre, offering anything from half-day city tours to multi-day treks.
 Before booking any tour, research online to get an idea of prices and the reputation of the company to ensure that you have the best experience possible.
 We also recommend visiting the tour operator to book in person to ensure that any needs are met for your tour, such as an English-speaking guide or diet restrictions.

 There are plenty of activities that you can do without a guide, such as visiting museums and heading outside of the city to the Siete Cascadas.
 This can be done on foot or by using the extensive system of public transport.
 Many locals we encountered were always helpful in pointing us in the right direction.

 There are plenty of ATMs in Sucre, most of which can be found near the city center.
 You can also withdraw money inside of the banks.
 If you want to exchange money, check to see if they can exchange your currency at the casas de cambio, or exchange within a bank.

 Cash is the most commonly used and accepted form of payment in Sucre.
 Some restaurants, bigger hotels, and tour operators will accept card, but be aware of the surcharge some places may add.
 When out and about, try to pay with smaller bills as some establishments may not have much change and will have to ask other vendors to break a bill.

 We hope you found this Sucre City Guide to be helpful!
-If you visit this awesome city, let us know what you did in the comments below!
+If you visit this awesome city, let us know what you did!